Bilal-Shahzad/NFL-Fantasy-Data/README.md

 Top Overperformers:

-J. Mixon (Bench) had the largest positive variance with +16.77 points over his projection, indicating a significant missed opportunity.
+Joe Mixon (Bench) had the largest positive variance with +16.77 points over his projection, indicating a significant missed opportunity.
 J. McMillan (Opponent): McMillan outperformed expectations with a +2.48 point variance, scoring 10.20 points over a projected 7.72 points.

 Top Underperformers:

 Aaron Rodgers (Bench): With an underperformance of -8.34 points, Rodgers' actual score of 14.04 was well below his 22.38 point projection.
 Keeping him on the bench was a correct decision.

-T. Johnson (Starter): Johnson's actual points came in at only 0.20 compared to his projection of 2.74, showing a significant underperformance.
+Taron Johnson (DB/Starter): Johnson's actual points came in at only 0.20 compared to his projection of 2.74, showing a significant underperformance due to his unfortunate injury.

-T. Tuipulotu (Opponent): Tuipulotu failed to score any points despite a projected 3.22, which helped to keep my opponent's score lower
+Tuli Tuipulotu (Opponent/DL/Bench): Tuipulotu failed to score any points despite a projected 3.22, which helped to keep my opponent's score lower

 ## Conclusion